Compare Medicare Supplement Plans

 Generally, the Medigap plans with better coverage are also more expensive.
 But rates change based on what company you choose and where you live.
 Your age can impact your price too, and you might pay more as you get older.
 This is partly because of state laws about whether age can be used to determine the cost of a policy.

-If you expect to need ongoing health treatments or expensive procedures, it's usually cheaper overall to buy a plan with better coverage to reduce or eliminate your medical costs.
+If you expect to need ongoing or expensive health care, it's usually cheaper overall to buy a plan with better coverage.

 For most people who are enrolling in a Medicare Supplement plan, Medigap Plan G is the best choice because it has the best coverage that's available to everyone.